bitrise-io/devcenter/_articles/getting-started/create-your-first-app-on-bitrise.md

-First of all you have to open the [Add New App page](https://www.bitrise.io/apps/add), either by clicking `Add` on the [Dashboard](https://www.bitrise.io/dashboard), or selecting `Add new App` in the Account drop down menu (top right corner).
+First of all you have to open the [Add New App page](https://www.bitrise.io/apps/add), either by clicking `Add` on the [Dashboard](https://www.bitrise.io/dashboard), or clicking `+` on the top menu bar and selecting `Add app`.

-## 1. Code repository setup
+## 1. Privacy and code repository setup

+Set the privacy setting of the app: public or private.
+A public app's build logs are exposed to the public: anyone can view them if they have the build URL.
+Public apps cannot have SSH keys.

-The first step of adding an app is to specify where its code is stored.
+The next step is to specify where the app's code is stored.

 You can either choose any one of [GitHub.com](https://github.com/), [Bitbucket.org](https://bitbucket.org/) or [GitLab.com](https://gitlab.com/) or add an other location manually.